Happy May! This is really a busy time of year for us, hence the delay sharing our April updates about what unschooling looked like in our family.

-- Dan, Sarah and I regularly attend a coloring night for adults held once a month at a coworking space in our town, and at April’s, Sarah colored some of her zombie coloring book given to her by our friend Tracey.
+- Dan, Ashar and I regularly attend a coloring night for adults held once a month at a coworking space in our town, and at April’s, Ashar colored some of her zombie coloring book given to her by our friend Tracey.

-- Our evaluator officially reviewed Sarah’s portfolio, and as of the date I’m writing this in early May, it’s been submitted to our school district, so this year is done, documentation-wise!
-(Shameless plug: If you want to see copies of what we submit in our portfolio and Sarah’s unschooling transcript for high school, you should subscribe to our email updates!)
+- Our evaluator officially reviewed Ashar’s portfolio, and as of the date I’m writing this in early May, it’s been submitted to our school district, so this year is done, documentation-wise!
+(Shameless plug: If you want to see copies of what we submit in our portfolio and Ashar’s unschooling transcript for high school, you should subscribe to our email updates!)

 Books, movies, TV and podcasts

 - African Folk and Fairy Tales